k2view-academy/K2View-Academy/articles/39_fabric_catalog/01_catalog_overview.md

 - Auto-discovery of the data source's elements (schemas, tables, fields) and the existing PK-FK relations between them, while modeling the data source in the *neo4j* GraphDB.
 - Enrichment of the data model by creating additional relations between the data source elements when the PK-FK relations don’t exist.
-- Auto-profiling of the data model elements by both the metadata (field name) and data (field value) to identify sensitive information (e.g. PII marking) and classify it based on pre-defined categories.
-The auto-profiling process is using the set of pre-defined rules which can be modified on the project level.
+- Auto-profiling of the data model elements by both the metadata (field name) and data (field value) to identify PII information and classify it based on pre-defined categories.
+The auto-profiling process uses a set of pre-defined rules which can be modified on the project level.

 The Discovery results are presented in a new Catalog application which allows to: